Housing and Residence Life

 University Housing uses an online system for housing contracts, and information will be sent to the email account that admitted students have on file with the university.
 Detailed information for prospective residents is available on the University Housing website.
-Students and their families will still receive a small booklet about the residence halls as a prompt to learn more online, and this booklet will also be available to campus visitors.

 Transfer Student Housing